-Note: We have had another exceptional winter so far.
-Thank you to all parent volunteeers who came out over the Christmas Break to shovel and clear the sidewalks around the school and the church.
+Note: We have had a very mild winter so far yet the weather is getting colder.
+Thank you in advance to all parent volunteeers who can come out when it snows to shovel and clear the sidewalks around the school and the church.

-As we weather another cold Vancouver winter, we ask that all children be sent to school with proper rain/ snow and cold weather attire, which includes boots, winter jacket (hoodies don’t count!), mitts/gloves, and hats or toques.
+As the weather becomes increasingly colder this winter, we ask that all children be sent to school with proper rain/ snow and cold weather attire, which includes boots, winter jacket (hoodies don’t count!), mitts/gloves, and hats or toques.

 Epiphany, also known as "Three Kings Day" and "Twelfth Day," is commemorated on January 6.
 It falls on the twelfth day after Christmas.
 The feast celebrates the manifestation of God in the form of human flesh through Jesus Christ, his Son.

 The word epiphany means “manifestation” or “revelation" and is commonly linked in Western Christianity with the visit of the wise men (Magi) to the Christ child.
 Through the Magi, Christ revealed himself to the gentiles.
 In Eastern Christianity, Epiphany puts emphasis on the baptism of Jesus by John, with Christ revealing himself to the world as God's own Son.

 EPIPHANY MASS Wednesday, January 10

 We will be celebrating our sixth annual Epiphany Mass.
 This special bilingual mass is prepared by Mme Cocosila and a selection of students across grades.
 We hope you can join us at 9:15am Wednesday, January 10 as we celebrate the Epiphany and the last day of the Christmas season, which we mark a few days later because of the later start after the break.